homestar92/ring-lardner-transcriptions/Sick 'Em.md

 That started a battle that was pretty costly to the both o’ them, but mighty sweet for the hops and waiters.
 If I’d of been Pat I’d of made ’em slip me a commission.

 We had ’em both ridin’ in taxis to and from all the parks on the last trip West.
 We had ’em gettin’ their clo’es pressed every night, and buyin’ new shirts and collars in every burg we blowed into, and gettin’ shaved twicet a day, till Red made us cut some of it out, sayin’ they was touchin’ the club for too much dough.
-And all sea- son I never seen ’em speak to each other, though neither one couldn’t talk about nothin’ else but the other when they was separated.
+And all season I never seen ’em speak to each other, though neither one couldn’t talk about nothin’ else but the other when they was separated.

 The pennant race was settled when we won a double-header in Cincy on the fifteenth o’ September.
 When we got back to the hotel Red told us the lid was off for that night—that we could do anything we wanted to and stay out until breakfast.
 So they can’t blame neither Pat nor I for what come off.
 One o’ the other boys—I never found out who—told Fogarty that Smitty could hold more wine than a barrel.
 Then he pulled the same thing on Smitty about Fogarty.